200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-16-Peregrination.md

 If flipping your Strength, flip two, take the better.
 If flipping your Weakness, flip two, take the worse.
 Once each game, before you flip, you may choose to succeed on a flip related to your Destiny.

 You may sacrifice yourself to automatically pass an obstacle, you become a Specter with strength in Spirit and weakness in Body and Mind.
-A Specter can’t sacrifice itself.
+A Specter canâ€™t sacrifice itself.
 ```
 ## Author Comments (if any)